geekpnx/my_project/README.md

 # my_project
 ## DCI learning git project
 - We have learned how to
-  - ' git add
+  - git add
 - We have learned how to
-  'git commit'
+  - git commit
 - We have learned how to
-  'git merge'
+  - git merge
 - We have learned how to
-  'git branch'
+  - git branch
 - We have learned how to
-  'git switch'
+  - git switch
 - We have learned how to
-  'git push'
+  - git push
 - We have learned how to
-  'git fetch/pull'
+  - git fetch/pull